shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Code editor.md

 Whenever code contains a string or comment that looks like an image file path or image embedded in code, editor draws the image below.
 Image file paths are strings like `@"C:\a\b.png"` (or bmp, jpg, gif).
 Images embedded in code are strings that start with `"image:"`, created by the "Find image" tool dialog.

 #### Snippets
 Autocompletion lists also contain snippets.
-For example the outSnippet inserts code `AOutput.Write();` when you type `out` and space or Tab or Enter or click it.
+For example the outSnippet inserts code `print.it();` when you type `out` and space or Tab or Enter or click it.

 #### Comment/uncomment/indent/unindent lines
 Often you'll want to disable or enable one or more lines of code by converting them to/from comments.
 The easiest way - right click the selection margin.
 If multiple lines are selected, it converst all.